510: The Painted Hills

 Claudine Longet is a French singer and actress who has made guest appearances on numerous TV shows as well as acting in several films.
 In 1976 she shot and killed her boyfriend, skier Spider Sabich.
 The shooting took place after Sabich had asked her to move out; she claimed the gun had accidentally gone off and was convicted of criminal negligence, serving only 30 days in prison.

 I know what you’re thinking: did I fire six shots or only five?
+Well, this film is so poorly made, it doesn’t matter.

-This is a paraphrase of the famous line from the 1971 film Dirty Harry, starring Clint Eastwood.
+This is a parody of the famous line from the 1971 film Dirty Harry, starring Clint Eastwood.
 The full line: “I know what you're thinking: Did he fire six shots or only five?
 Well, to tell you the truth, in all this excitement, I've kinda lost track myself.
 But being as this is a .44 Magnum, the most powerful handgun in the world, and would blow your head clean off, you've got to ask yourself one question: Do I feel lucky?
 Well, do ya, punk?”

 The Fido sanction.